pinterest/ktlint/docs/rules/standard.md

     // Assume that the last allowed character is
     // at the X character on the right           X
     // Lines below are accepted although the max
-    // line length is exceeeded.
+    // line length is exceeded.
     package com.toooooooooooooooooooooooooooo.long
     import com.tooooooooooooooooooooooooooooo.long
     val foo =